chinmayapradhan07/chinmayapradhan07.github.io/README.md

-This portfolio is not coplited.
+This portfolio is not completed. yaa it's working